Online Business Productivity & Organization

 Email is a huge time suck.
 There’s no doubt about that.
 Most of the emails I get aren’t urgent, but somehow they usually distract me anyway.

-If you’re anything like me, it’ll help to set up filters to go to different sections in your inbox.
+If you’re anything like me, it’ll help to set up filters that automatically send emails to different sections of your inbox.

 Anything that doesn’t need a response right away should be sent to a category or label that’s separate from your main inbox.